CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module3/Module3.md

  - Answer:

 What is the first index of an array?
-Why?:
+Why?

  - Answer:

-Provide an original example of a null in which you prove your understanding of the concept.
+Provide an original example of a null value.
+It must prove your understanding of the concept.

  - Answer: